usf-cs272-spring2022/usf-cs272-spring2022.github.io/_eclipse/java-and-eclipse-setup.md

     ![Git Settings]({{ "/images/eclipse-version-control-git.png" | relative_url }}){: .is-600 }

+**Setup the folders *before* setting up Eclipse!**

 Eclipse does not behave well when you combine or nest the `Workspace` and `Repositories` folders. **Keep these separate!**

+You can use the "Finder" application on Mac or "File Explorer" (previously "Windows Explorer") in Windows to create the folders.
+Or, on any Unix or Linux-based system, you can use the `mkdir` command.

 ## Install Eclipse